Nico Rohmann

-Nico Rohmann (born 23 November 1952) is a Luxembourger former footballer who played at both professional and international levels as a defender.
+Nico Rohmann (born 23 November 1952) is a Luxembourgish former footballer who played at both professional and international levels as a defender.

 Career

 Rohmann played club football in Luxembourg, Belgium and the United States for US Rumelange, Charleroi, Jeunesse Esch and the San Diego Sockers.

 He also earned 24 caps for the Luxembourg national team between 1977 and 1985, appearing in 10 FIFA World Cup qualifying matches in the process.